Pregnancy week 4: Your week by week pregnancy guide

-Your baby, who is only as small as a poppy seed, is entering the embryonic stage.
-He will now start developing organs, which will also start functioning.
+Your baby will now start developing organs, which will also start functioning.
 As for you, you will need to avoid certain beverages and food upon the confirmation of your pregnancy.

-Mums, here is the week by week pregnancy guide for week 4.
+Mums, there is so much going on with the fetus growing inside of you at this stage!
+Here is the week by week guide for pregnancy week 4.

 Your Baby’s Development

-- The amniotic sac is now present.
-This will be home to your baby until the time of the birth.
+- The amniotic sac is now present at pregnancy week 4.
+This will be home to your baby until the time of birth.
 Also present is the yolk sac which will produce your baby’s red blood cells.
-The yolk sac is also responsible for delivering all nutrients to him till the placenta is developed and ready to take over this function.
+The yolk sac is also responsible for delivering all nutrients to him/her until the placenta is developed and ready to take over this function.

-- This is the beginning of major activity for him.
-From now onwards, for the next six weeks, all of his organs will begin to develop (and some of them will even begin functioning!)
+- This is the beginning of a major activity for him/her.
+From now onwards, for the next six weeks, all of his/her organs will begin to develop (and some of them will even begin functioning!)

 - You may not yet be feeling much different yet, but brace yourself for morning sickness in the very near future.